-Frank Ramsey Professor of Economics, University of Cambridge
+Frank Ramsey Professor of Economics, Yale University

 Munshi's research has been published in the American Economic Review, Journal of Political Economy, Quarterly Journal of Economics, and the Review of Economic Studies.
 He is currently Co-editor of the Journal of Development Economics.